joelim01/joelim01.github.io/_posts/2017-01-27-binary_trees.markdown

 Your vanilla Binary Tree has some properties that define it.

 1) The Binary Tree is composed of nodes.
-Each node has a value and points to a left and right node.
+Each node has a value and points to at most two other nodes, a left and right node.
+It can point to 1 or 0 nodes as well.

 So, something like this: